 Sec.
 15-16.
 Open-air burning; prohibition.

 (a) It shall be unlawful for any person to burn any material which releases any contaminants* as defined under LSA-R.S.
-30:2053, within one hundred (100) feet of a residential structure.
+30:2053, within one hundred (100) feet of a residential or commercial structure.

 (b) Any person or persons who violates the provisions of this section shall be subject to a fine not to exceed on hundred dollars ($100.00), or imprisoned for a term in the parish jail no to exceed ten (ten) days or both.
 (Ord.
 No. 8453, 2-3-97)

 Noteworthy in this ordinance is the fact that it is applicable to all areas of Ouachita Parish outside the city limits of Monroe and West Monroe, including subdivisions.
-It is illegal for any person to burn anything within 100 feet of any structure that is intended as a residence, including garbage.
-The “100 feet” applies to any person’s residential structure, including the structure of the party conducting the burning.
+It is illegal for any person to burn anything within 100 feet of any residential or commercial structure, including garbage.
+The “100 feet” applies to any person’s residential or commercial structure, including the structure of the party conducting the burning.

 This section serves to define the term “contaminants” in Sec.15-16 and is not a part of the ordinance proper.